-Three People Wounded In Shooting At South Carolina High School
+Three People Wounded In Drive-By Shooting At South Carolina High School

 SC

-Three People Wounded In Shooting At South Carolina High School
+Three People Wounded In Drive-By Shooting At South Carolina High School

-Three people were wounded following a shooting that took place outside Orangeburg-Wilkinson high school in Orangeburg, South Carolina, law enforcement sources familiar with the situation confirmed to this news outlet.
+Three people were wounded during a drive-by shooting that took place outside Orangeburg-Wilkinson high school in Orangeburg, South Carolina on Wednesday afternoon, law enforcement sources familiar with the situation confirmed to this news outlet.

-No information was immediately available as to the extent of their injuries, or whether law enforcement had identified or apprehended any suspects in connection with the violence – which took place on the first day of the 2021-2022 school year.
+No information was immediately available as to the extent of their injuries, or whether law enforcement had identified or apprehended any suspects in connection with the shooting – which took place on the first day of the 2021-2022 school year.

+School officials confirmed the shooting in a message posted to their website at 4:30 p.m.
+EDT.

 “Three Orangeburg-Wilkinson High School students have sustained injuries resulting from gunshots fired from a vehicle driving by during afternoon dismissal,” a statement from the school noted.
 “Law enforcement is on the campus of Orangeburg-Wilkinson high school at this time.
 All students have been secured inside the school building.
 An alternative dismissal location and other information will be shared with students and families as soon as it is available.”